Bobby Sox: Composition and lyrics

 "Bobby Sox" is a "fuzzed-out" pop-punk and power pop song, with Armstrong calling it "the '90s song that we never wrote".
 Jon Pareles of The New York Times called the song an "outright homage to Pixies", while various critics drew stylistic comparisons between "Bobby Sox" and songs by Weezer.
 (Note: Attributed to Andrew Sacher of BrooklynVegan, Emma Swann of DIY, Mark Beaumont of Louder Sound, and Tatiana Tenreyro of Spin.)
 The song begins with a quiet verse, before building up to a "big, thunderous hard rock chorus".
 During the chorus, Armstrong sings with a "half-screaming" vocal delivery compared to that of Chester Bennington, while the backing vocals sing a "sugary" falsetto riff.

 Lyrically, "Bobby Sox" is a love song where Armstrong "sings to prospective partners".
 According to Armstrong, the lyric "Do you want to be my girlfriend?" stemmed from a "sweet nothing" which he frequently tells his wife; however, between the first and second verse, Armstrong instead sings "Do you want to be my boyfriend?", both to "play the character of the woman" within the song, and to reflect his bisexuality.

 Critical reception

 "Bobby Sox" received generally positive reviews from music critics, with Kelly Scanlon of Far Out concluding that the song "enjoys the romantic ambience of its own words while speaking to people from all walks of life".
 Both Chris Conaton of PopMatters and Andrew Sacher of BrooklynVegan praised the song's catchiness; Conaton further praised Armstrong's "surprisingly intense" vocal performance, while Sacher commented that the song's queer-affirming lyrics were "an even bigger blow to the ‘MAGA agenda'" than some of the band's previous, more directly political songs.
 Both Stephen Daw of Billboard and Jason Brow of Us Weekly declared the song a "bisexual anthem", while Leah Thomas of Cosmopolitan compared "Bobby Sox" to the television series Heartstopper, and called it one of the best love songs of 2024.
 Bria McNeal included "Bobby Sox" in her list of the 15 Best Summer Songs of 2024.

+Commercial performance

+Commercially, "Bobby Sox" peaked at number four on the US Rock & Alternative Airplay chart, which entered on the week of October 5, 2024, and made its peak position on the week of February 1, 2025, remaining in the chart for twenty weeks.
+The song also debuted and peaked at number 48 on the US Hot Rock & Alternative Songs chart on the week of February 3, 2024.

+Internationally, "Bobby Sox" peaked at number 18 on both the Canada Modern Rock and New Zealand Hot Singles charts.
+The song on the former chart remained for teen weeks prior to its peak position.
+The song also peaked at number 23 on the UK Rock & Metal Singles chart on the week of January 26, 2024.
+In the year-end charts of 2025, "Bobby Sox" ranked at number twenty on the US Rock & Alternative Airplay chart and number 62 on the Canada Modern Rock chart.